 BAN PERFUME FROM RESTAURANTS

 As she wafted past me, it was an assault on my senses.
 I literally felt a wave of nausea that hit my knees and my head started to pound.
 I waited until she sat down and settled herself, hoping that when she stopped moving, she’d stop wafting.
 But no… the odour remained.
 Even husband noticed.
-My tongue was covered in her perfume and I could no longer taste the truffles, my nose was blocked and the steely Chardonnay lost in a cloud of sickly sweet roses.
+My tongue was covered in her perfume and I could no longer taste the truffles, my nose was blocked and the crisp Chardonnay lost in a cloud of sickly sweet roses.
 I had to ask the waiter if we could move into the conservatory – very embarrassing.
 The sommelier came over to see if I was alright and I explained, in French, so as to not offend my offensive neighbour (who clearly had not yet mastered her mother tongue of English).
 He said that the entire room smelled of it.
-And he reminded me that his wine training forbade any scent of even after-shave at a tasting.
+And he reminded me that his wine training, as had mine, forbade any scent of even after-shave at a tasting.

 We were installed in the large, airy conservatory and continued with our meal… stunning grouse and Angus beef with a sultry Nebbiolo from Langhe (La Spinetta).
 All was going well, we were about to place our pudding orders, when a young couple was brought in and placed next to us.
 Again, same song and dance, but not as bad.
 We nursed the last of our wine and decided to have pudding at home (and at £24 per pudding, this was a good decision).